top of page

 Wonderful Westmorland Falls.

-From Deloraine, head north-west on Emu Bay for 1.2 kilometres.
-When you reach the roundabout, take the 1st exit onto Mole Creek Rd (B12).
-Continue along Mole Creek Road (B12) for 15 kilometres.
+From Deloraine, head north-west along Emu Bay Road for 1.2 kilometres.
+At the roundabout, take the first exit onto Mole Creek Road (B12) and continue for approximately 15 kilometres.

 Comments